Arie Jansz Schipper (van Smorenburg) (1630/1635 – 1681)

 2.1 Willempje Corneliusdr Lubberts

-Arie married Willempje Corneliusdr Lubberts (ca 1630 or 1635 – ?).1,2 The couple had three sons and two daughters that could be traced in existing archived records.
+Arie married Willempje Corneliusdr Lubberts (ca 1630, Zeist – <1680), daughter of Cornelis Lubbertsz.1,2,6 The couple were married between 1650 and 1655. had three sons and two daughters that could be traced in existing archived records.

 2.2 Merritje Jan Bieshaar

 Arie married a second time on 13 February 1681 to Merritje Jan Bieshaar (ca 1635 – 1682, Zeist) in the Reformed Church at Zeist.
-Sadly Arie died later in that same year.1,5 Since the late 1500s, the Reformed Church was the predominant Protestant denomination in the Dutch Republic, whose theology was based on the teachings of the French reformer, John Calvin (1509 – 1564).
-It was not a state church, but any person in government or public service was required to be a member of the Reformed Church.6,7
+Sadly Arie died later in that same year and no children were born from this marriage.1,7 Since the late 1500s, the Reformed Church was the predominant Protestant denomination in the Dutch Republic, whose theology was based on the teachings of the French reformer, John Calvin (1509 – 1564).
+It was not a state church, but any person in government or public service was required to be a member of the Reformed Church.
+The southern part of the Netherlands remained predominantly Roman Catholic.8,9 Following generations of the Van Smorenburgs associated with this church denomination.

 3. His career